rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ## Wallets

-A Bitcoin wallet is a misnomer.
+A Bitcoin "wallet" is a misnomer.

-The term "wallet" is used in a variety of contexts.
+The term "wallet" in Bitcoin is used in a variety of contexts.
- It can refer to a collection of private keys, or receive addresses, or UTXO sets, or the software to manage any of the above, or the hardware to manage any of the above.
+ It can refer to a collection of private keys, or receive addresses, or UTXO sets, or as the software to manage any of the above, or as the hardware to manage any of the above.

 But what a Bitcoin wallet is NOT is a collection of your Bitcoin.

-The most common and colloquial understanding of the word "wallet" simply doesn't apply to Bitcoin.
+The most common understanding of the word "wallet" simply doesn't apply to Bitcoin.
- The word "wallet" is used because the original Bitcoin core client would store private keys in a `wallet.dat` file.
+ The word "wallet" is used in Bitcoin because the original Bitcoin core client would store private keys in a `wallet.dat` file.
- And in this context referred to the file where your private keys were stored.
+ And "wallet" was simply the file where your private keys were stored.

 ### Hot Wallet

-A "hot wallet" refers to any software or hardware that stores your keys in an device connected to the Internet, allowing you to send and receive Bitcoin.
+A "hot wallet" refers to any software or hardware that stores your private keys in a device connected to the Internet, allowing you to send and receive Bitcoin.
 The important part is the private key.

 E.g., if you have a Bitcoin wallet app on your phone that can send and receive Bitcoin, this is referred "hot wallet".

 ### Cold Storage Wallet

-If you don't store a private key in a device connected to the Internet, this is referred to as "cold storage".
+If you don't store your private key in a device connected to the Internet, this is referred to as "cold storage".

 There are obvious security benefits to cold storage.